 Akita International University

 Within the Akita prefecture, in the northeastern part of Honshu Island on the Japan Sea, 400 miles north of Tokyo, lies Akita City, the capital of Akita prefecture.
-Akita Internaional University's (AIU) campus is located 30-40 minutes south of Akita City's center, by car.
+Akita International University's (AIU) campus is located 30-40 minutes south of Akita City's center, by car.
 From various mountain ranges and nearby cedar forests, to colorful rice fields and the Omono River (one of the largest rivers in Japan), AIU is surrounded by natural settings.
-"A truly distinctive feature of AIU is the view of ancient cherry trees blossoming against the backdrop of snow-capped mountains, which can be seen from the campus each spring" (AIU's Where Cultures Meet brochure, pg.
-20).
+"A truly distinctive feature of AIU is the view of ancient cherry trees blossoming against the backdrop of snow-capped mountains, which can be seen from the campus each spring".

 The Program and Courses